hackergrrl/git-ssb-intro/README.md

 knowledge of GitHub.
 It will walk through:

 1. understanding what "SSB" is.
-2. installing scuttlebot -- the SSB peer server -- and joining the network.
+2. installing ssb-server -- the SSB peer server -- and joining the network.
 3. installing the `git-ssb` command and the `git-ssb-web` web interface.
 4. a walkthrough of using git-ssb to do common GitHub workflows (creating repos, making pull requests, merging pull requests, issues, etc).